preeticancode/astro-with-me/TESTING.md

 ### **Unfixed bugs**
-Changed the name gihub repository from project two to Astro-with-me
+Changed the name gihub repository name from project two to Astro-with-me
 ***

 [return to README.md](README.md)